casdoor/casdoor-website/docs/user/overview.md

 You can add new users or update existing Casdoor users by uploading an XLSX file containing user information.

+### Getting Started

-In the Admin Console, go to Users and click the **Upload (.xlsx)** button.
+In the Admin Console, navigate to the Users page.
+You'll find two buttons for bulk user operations:

+- **Download template**: Generates an XLSX template with all available user fields and their localized column headers
+- **Upload (.xlsx)**: Opens the upload dialog to import users from your XLSX file

 ![Importing Users](/img/user/import_users.png)

-Select your XLSX file and click Open.
-The users will be imported.
+The template file includes headers in the format `Display Name#field_name` (e.g., `Organization#owner`), where the display name is localized to your language and the field name after `#` is used for import mapping.
+The comment prefix (everything before `#`) is automatically removed during import.

+### Upload Process

+When you select an XLSX file, Casdoor displays a preview modal showing all the data to be imported.
+This allows you to review and verify the information before final submission.
+Once you confirm, click the upload button to import the users.

-We provide a [template XLSX file](https://github.com/casdoor/casdoor/blob/master/xlsx/user_test.xlsx) named `user_test.xlsx` in the `xlsx` folder.
-The template includes 5 test users and headers for some required user properties.
+We also provide a [sample XLSX file](https://github.com/casdoor/casdoor/blob/master/xlsx/user_test.xlsx) named `user_test.xlsx` in the `xlsx` folder with 5 test users for reference.

 ![Import Successful](/img/user/import_success.png)